plasticmacaroni/radiant-dawn-plus-missables-guide/README.md

    - Each profile tracks its own progress independently

 6. **Customization**
-   - Go to "Create/Edit List" tab to modify the checklist
+   - Go to "Edit List" tab to modify the checklist
    - Add your own notes, reminders, or custom items
    - Use the export/import feature to backup your customizations